Mon 12 October 2020

 Mark Dunton delves into Security Service files held at the National Archives to uncover how the authorities managed to unmask Fuchs and secure his confession, and reveals a fascinating local connection with Kew.

-Mark has a BA in History from Exeter University, an MA in Archives and Records Management from University College London and an MA in War Studies from King’s College London.
-He joined The National Archives in 1983 where he is now a Principal Records Specialist and a key media spokesperson on the annual release of government files.
-He curated The National Archives’ Cold War exhibition in 2019.
+Mark Dunton has a BA in History from Exeter University, an MA in Archives and Records Management from University College London and an MA in War Studies from King’s College London.
+He joined The National Archives in 1983 where he is now a Principal Records Specialist for Contemporary archival sources.
+Mark is a key media spokesperson on the annual release of government files – he is an expert on the ‘marginalia’ (handwritten comments) of Prime Ministers and has given numerous television, radio and press interviews about the Prime Minister’s Office records and Cabinet Papers.
+He curated The National Archives’ highly successful Cold War exhibition in 2019.